msbx5420-class/msbx5420-class.github.io/project.md

 > The AWS EMR cluster for project is available from March 8 to May 7

-* Leeds AWS EMR Cluster: Leeds Technology Service created a 20-node AWS cluster for the project.
+* Leeds AWS EMR Cluster: Leeds Technology Service created a larger AWS cluster for the project.

 * Host address is *ec2-34-216-218-24.us-west-2.compute.amazonaws.com*